The Best Way to Soothe Heartburn During Pregnancy—Plus Foods to Avoid

 "Foods that are high in fat may delay emptying of the stomach further, as these types of foods require more time to break down," says Crystal Karges, M.S., R.D.N., a San Diego-based dietitian and lactation consultant.
 As delicious as a greasy burger or bowl of ice cream might be, the aftermath might not be as fun.
 If you notice that fatty foods trigger your heartburn, eat them infrequently and serve up small portions.

 Both caffeinated and decaffeinated coffee can exacerbate heartburn due to decreasing the pressure on the lower esophageal sphincter.
 Coffee is also a highly acidic beverage.
+Try to limit your coffee intake if it is a trigger for you and try something more neutral like tea.

 Foods to Eat More Often